MicrosoftDocs/bot-docs/articles/bot-publish-deploy.md

 # Deploy a bot to Microsoft Azure

 > [!NOTE]
-> This tutorial is not applicable for bots that are created by using the Azure Bot Service.
+> This tutorial is not applicable for bots that are created by using the Azure Bot Service, since the bot deployment is included within the functionality that the Azure Bot Service provides.
-> For details about deployment in that scenario, see [Create a bot with the Azure Bot Service](bot-framework-azure-getstarted.md).

 There are several valid ways to deploy a bot to Azure.
 In this tutorial, we'll present a detailed walk through of the following three deployment methods: